Current Vacancies

 • Weekend House Coordinator – Fixed Term for 3 years – part-time

-Weekend House Coordinator: This role supports the Weekend House Leader, completing active shifts in the house and providing a particularly pastoral and supportive focus for students in the house.
+Weekend House Coordinator: This role supports the Weekend House Leader, completing active shifts in the house over the weekends and providing a particularly pastoral and supportive focus for students in the house.
 They are also responsible for supporting ākonga/student first aid and laundry needs and always ensuring safety is prioritised.
 This is a residential role.

 Why do we want you?